Skip to Content

 It’s basically a fancily-done-up, two-level, wooden viewing platform covered with a thatched roof, with buffalo wood carvings decorating the bar area.

-Buffalo Bar at Victoria Falls Safari Lodge
+The Buffalo Bar, Victoria Falls Safari Lodge

 The Buffalo Bar is hands-down one of the best bars we’ve sipped cocktails in

-And it offers staggering views of the bush plain below.
+It offers staggering views of the bush plain below.

 It overlooks a large watering hole, where during lunch, we saw a herd of a dozen elephants, babies included, drinking and giving themselves dust baths with their trunks (by spraying dust over their backs).